ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/START_HERE.md

 You can follow along with this by following the [Typical Workflow Walkthrough.](Typical_Workflow.md).

 + If you’re just interested in the outcomes of this process we have created a fully automated solution that simulates the data, trains and scores the models by executing PowerShell scripts.
 This is the fastest way to deploy.
 See [PowerShell Instructions](Powershell_Instructions.md) for this deployment.

-+ Finally, we have also prepared a version that steps through the process using T-SQL commands.
-To do so, follow the [SQLR Instructions](SQLR_Instructions.md).